mskroon/DeSDA/CLIN28/README.md

 # CLIN28

-This folder contains files for research published on CLIN28 on the the development of a syntactic filter that automatically selects parallel sentences that are syntactically comparable.
+This folder contains files for research presented at CLIN28 on the the development of a syntactic filter that automatically selects parallel sentences that are syntactically comparable.